JLSteenwyk/PhyKIT/docs/about/index.rst

 |ALLabella|
 |GoogleScholarLabella| |GitHubLabella| |TwitterLabella|

-I am a postdoctoral scholar at Vanderbilt University in the lab of Dr. Antonis Rokas.
-My research uses evolution to understand the relationship between phenotype, genotype, and environment.
+`Abigail L. LaBella <https://www.abigailleavittlabella.com/>`_  am a postdoctoral scholar at Vanderbilt University in the lab of Dr. Antonis Rokas.
+Her research uses evolution to understand the relationship between phenotype, genotype, and environment.
 This includes the evolution of human birth timing and disorders of pregnancy, and the evolution of silent codon positions in yeasts.
-During my research career I have worked with fungi, humans, beetles, fishes, limpets, clams, and lizards!
-For more information visit her `personal website <abigailleavittlabella.com>`_.
+During her research career she has worked with fungi, humans, beetles, fishes, limpets, clams, and lizards!
+For more information visit her `personal website <https://www.abigailleavittlabella.com/>`_.

 .. |ALLabella| image:: ../_static/img/Labella.jpg
    :width: 35%